xiaohan2012/daily-reading/august/markov-chain-coupling-stationary-distribution.md

 2. after coelesion, $`w(x, y) = \begin{cases} \mu(x) & \text{if} y=x \\ 0 & \text{otherwise} \end{cases}`$. also satifying the definition.
    - in other words, $`w`$ is a diagonal matrix with diagonal entries equal to $`\mu(x)`$

+note: "coupling" means, outputing the same state for different chains

 # learned